ipfs/ipfs-docs/docs/concepts/hashing.md

 shasum: WARNING: 1 computed checksum did NOT match
 ```

-As we can see the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.
-To understand what the hash included in the CID actually is, we have to understand how IPFS stores files.
-IPFS uses a so called Distributed Acyclic Graph (DAG) to keep track of all the data stored in IPFS.
+As we can see, the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.
+To understand what the hash contained in the CID is, we must understand how IPFS stores files.
+IPFS uses a [distributed acyclic graph (DAG)](/concepts/merkle-dag/) to keep track of all the data stored in IPFS.
 A CID identifies one specific node in this graph.
-This identifier is the result of hashing the node's contents — any opaque payload carried by the node and the list of identifiers of its children — using a cryptographic hash function like `SHA256`.
-To learn more about wow the DAG is used within IPFS to address content is explained in detail in the article covering the [Merkle DAG](/concepts/merkle-dag/).
+This identifier is the result of hashing the node's contents using a cryptographic hash function like `SHA256`.

 ::: tip
 The [Tutorial: Merkle Trees and the IPFS DAG](https://dweb-primer.ipfs.io/ipfs-dag) inlcudes in-depth lessons coveing the IPFS DAG.